dafny-lang/rfcs/0003-for-each.md

 Loops are notoriously difficult for Dafny users to verify, and coming up with the correct loop invariants to prove a loop correct is particularly challenging.
 The recent addition of `for` loops was a good step to abstract away from raw `while` loops, but only supports consecutive integer indices.
-They still fall short of the expressiveness and economy of `for` or `foreach` loops in many mainstream programming languages. which generally iterate through the contents of a collection of some kind.
+They still fall short of the expressiveness and economy of `for` or `foreach` loops in many mainstream programming languages, which generally iterate through the contents of a collection of some kind.
 It is a well-established best practice to avoid manual loop indexes wherever possible, as they force the assumption that datatypes support efficient random access, and are more likely to be used incorrectly by accident: